 The purchase price was allocated to the acquired assets and liabilities of the Company based on estimated fair values on March 22, 2019, the date the transaction closed, as detailed below.
-The Company recognized goodwill of \$13.1 million primarily attributable to the excess of the purchase price over the fair value of the net assets of the acquired TMR Group Entities.
-There were no other adjustments to carried goodwill during the period ended March 31, 2019 reflected on the Company's consolidated balance sheet at March 31, 2019.
-The Company recognized identifiable finite lived intangible assets of \$11.2 million, which will be amortized over a weighted average period of 10.5 years, identifiable indefinite lived intangible assets of \$6.8 million, and certain other adjustments to the fair values of the assets acquired, liabilities assumed and shareholders' equity of the TMR Group Entities at March 22, 2019 as summarized in the table below:
+During the quarter ended March 31, 2019, the Company recognized goodwill of \$13.1 million, based on foreign exchange rates on March 22, 2019, attributable to the excess of the purchase price over the fair value of the net assets of the acquired TMR Group Entities.
+The Company recognized identifiable finite lived intangible assets of \$11.2 million, which will be amortized over a weighted average period of 10.5 years, identifiable indefinite lived intangible assets of \$6.8 million, and certain other adjustments to the fair values of the assets acquired, liabilities assumed and shareholders' equity of the TMR Group Entities at March 22, 2019, based on foreign exchange rates on March 22, 2019, as summarized in the table below: